-This study benefited:-
+This study benefited: -

-1. The study will be of significance to the researcher in ascertaining whether motivation of pupils has any impact on their performance.

-- 2. Future researchers who will review from the literature and find existing areas for further research. - 3.
-Pupils for their teachers will know how important motivation is on pupils thus enhancing performance. - 4.
-Significant to teachers in providing relevant facts about the relationship between motivation and performance. - 5.
-Significant to the government and ministry of education in providing information on the relationship between motivation and pupil's performance. - 6.
-Significant to the school's management in establishing various motivational factors available that may enhance pupil's performance.
+- The study will be of significance to the researcher in ascertaining whether motivation of pupils has any impact on their performance. - Future researchers who will review from the literature and find existing areas for further research. - Pupils for there teachers will know how important motivation is on pupils thus enhancing performance, - 4.
+Significant to teachers in providing relevant facts about the relationship between motivation and performance. - Significant to the government and ministry of education in providing information on the relationship between motivation and pupil's performance. - Significant to the school's management in establishing various motivational factors available that may enhance pupil's performance.

-CHAPTER TWO

-REVIEW OF RELATED LITERATURE
+CHAPTER TWO; REVIEW OF RELATED LITERATURE